 One of the primary controls of calcium homeostasis is cal-citriol, the physiologically active form of vitamin D. Humans obtain vitamin D either from subcutaneous photoconversion of 7-dehydrocholesterol in response to sunlight exposure or from dietary sources such as fortified milk, fatty fish, sardines, or eggs.
-However, 7-dehydrocholesterol (provitamin D3) is an inactive compound that requires two sequential enzymatic hydroxylations to be converted to cialis professional 20 mg.
+However, 7-dehydrocholesterol (provitamin D3) is an inactive compound that requires two sequential enzymatic hydroxylations to be converted.

 The first conversion is accomplished by the liver to 25-hy-droxyvitamin D (25-OH-D [calcidiol]) and then by the kidney to 1,25-dihydroxyvitamin D, or 1,25(OH)2D (calcitriol) (Figure 2).
 The extent of kidney hydroxylation is modulated by PTH, which is affected by the body’s calcium stores.
 Enzymatic activity is low during periods of calcium repletion; it is increased when enhanced calcium absorption is required.

 After calcitriol is formed, it helps reverse low serum calcium levels by binding to the vitamin D receptor (VDR) in its effector cells.
 This receptor binding induces gene expression, Figure 2 Vitamin D metabolism.
 AH = exogenous heat; PTH = parathyroid hormone; u.v.
 B = ultraviolet B radiation.
 (From Zittermann A. Br J Nutr 2003;89:552-572.
 Copyright © 2003, Armin Zittermann, PhD.
 Reproduced with permission.)